MayanShachaf/places-from-Reels/README.md

 ## Architecture Overview

-This monorepo contains a Python FastAPI backend and a React Native Expo app.
+This repo contains a Python FastAPI backend and a React Native Expo app.
 The typical flow is:

 1. **User logs in** or registers via `POST /users/create_user`.
 2. **User shares Reel text** through the mobile app.
 The frontend calls `POST /places/add_place` with `{ "user_id": "...", "text": "<reel caption>" }`.